desophos/PoE-Clerk/README.md

 You can resize the sidebar using the handle at its bottom right.

 Some example screenshots are in the screenshots/ directory if you're curious about how PoE Clerk looks.

+PoE Clerk is compatible with the Dark poe.trade theme (and none other).